 6. How the particular city contributes to a definition of the \’urban\’ condition.

-7. The framing and design of key urban projects/case studies.
+7. The framing and design of key urban projects and case studies.

-8. The city\’s planning institutions, historical conditions, urban forms, or ambitions, etc. that have contributed to its iconicity in a global context.
+8. The city\’s planning institutions, historical conditions, urban forms, or ambitions that have contributed to its iconicity in a global context.

-Term grades will be based on 3 response papers, as well as participation in lectures and section discussions.
+Term grades will be based on attendance and participation in both lectures and section discussions, and three response papers.